Uranium–thorium dating: Background

 Thorium is not soluble in natural water under conditions found at or near the surface of the earth, so materials grown in or from this water do not usually contain thorium.
 In contrast, uranium is soluble to some extent in all natural water, so any material that precipitates or is grown from such water also contains trace uranium, typically at levels of between a few parts per billion and few parts per million by weight.
 As time passes after such material has formed, uranium-234 in the sample with a half-life of 245,000 years decays to thorium-230.
-Thorium-230 is itself radioactive with a half-life of 75,000 years, so instead of accumulating indefinitely (as for instance is the case for the uranium–lead system), thorium-230 instead approaches secular equilibrium with its radioactive parent uranium-234.
-At secular equilibrium, the number of thorium-230 decays per year within a sample is equal to the number of thorium-230 produced, which also equals the number of uranium-234 decays per year in the same sample.
+Thorium-230 is itself radioactive with a half-life of 75,000 years, so instead of accumulating indefinitely (as for instance is the case for the uranium–lead system), thorium-230 instead approaches secular equilibrium with its radioactive parent uranium-234. where the number of thorium-230 decays per year within a sample is equal to the number of thorium-230 atoms produced, which also equals the number of uranium-234 decays per year in the same sample.
+This limit is represented by the point (1,1) in the graph above.

 History

-In 1908, John Joly, a professor of geology from the University of Dublin, found higher radium contents in deep sediments than in those of the continental shelf, and suspected that detrital sediments scavenged radium out of seawater.
-Piggot and Urry found in 1942, that radium excess corresponded with an excess of thorium.
+In 1908, John Joly, a professor of geology at Trinity College Dublin, found higher radium contents in deep sediments than in those of the continental shelf, and suspected that detrital sediments scavenged radium out of seawater.
+Piggot and Urry found in 1942, that radium excess corresponded with an excess of thorium (230Th, the direct parent of radium).
 It took another 20 years until the technique was applied to terrestrial carbonates (speleothems and travertines).
-In the late 1980s, the method was refined by mass spectrometry.
+In the late 1980s, the method was refined by mass spectrometry, with significant contributions from Larry Edwards.
 After Viktor Viktorovich Cherdyntsev's landmark book about uranium-234 had been translated into English, U-Th dating came to widespread research attention in Western geology.